-Record 4.9 million people have Covid in UK
+Covid: Record 4.9 million people have the virus in UK

 - Published